alexwlchan/alexwlchan.net/src/_drafts/redacting-pdfs.md

 The person who'd sent me the documents had tried to redact the information, and to them it looked like they'd succeeded.
 What went wrong?

-The problem is that PDF is a complicated format, and getting redaction right is moderately tricky.
+The problem is that PDF is a complicated format, and getting redaction right is tricky.

 PDF documents can be made up of multiple layers, and when you view the document those layers get flattened into a single page.
 Imagine the layers are stacked vertically, and you're looking down at them from above.